-Table 1: The Knowledge Dimension-Bloom's Revised Taxonomy
+Table 1.
+The Knowledge Dimension - Bloom's Revised Taxonomy

-Major Types and Subtypes Examples A. Factual Knowledge - The basic elements students must know to be acquainted with a discipline or solve problems in it AA.
+Isien Breening Revised Taxonomy Major Types and Subtypes Examples A. Factual Knowledge - The basic elements students must know to be acquainted with a discipline or solve problems in it AA.
 Knowledge of terminology Technical vocabulary, music symbols AB.
-Knowledge of specific details and Major natural resources, reliable sources of elements information B. Conceptual Knowledge - The interrelationships among the basic elements within a larger structure that enable them to function together BA.
+Knowledge of specific details and elements Major natural resources, reliable sources of information tog interrelationships among the basic ure that enable them to function ether BA.
 Knowledge of classifications and categories Periods of geological time, forms of business ownership BB.
 Knowledge of principles and generalizations Pythagorean theorem, law of supply and demand BC.
-Knowledge of theories, models, and structures Theory of evolution, structure of Congress C. Procedural Knowledge - How to do someth skills, algorithms, techniques, and methods ning, methods of inquiry, and criteria for using CA. Knowledge of subject-specific skills and Skills used in painting with watercolors, algorithms whole- number division algorithm CB.
-Knowledge of subject-specific techniques and methods Interviewing techniques, scientific method CC.
-Knowledge of criteria for determining when to use appropriate procedures Criteria used to determine when to apply a procedure involving Newton's second law, criteria used to judge the feasibility of using a particular method to estimate business costs D. Metacognitive Knowledge - Knowledge of cognition in general as well as awareness and knowledge of one's own cognition DA.
+Knowledge of theories, Theory of evolution, structure of models, and structures Congress C. Procedural Knowledge - How to and criteria for using skills, algo o do something, methods of inquiry, prithms, techniques, and methods CA. Knowledge of subject-specific skills and algorithms Skills used in painting with watercolors, whole- number division algorithm CB.
+Knowledge of subject- specific techniques and methods Interviewing techniques, scientific method CC.
+Knowledge of criteria for determining when to use appropriate procedures Criteria used to determine when to apply a procedure involving Newton's second law, criteria used to judge the feasibility of using a particular method to estimate business costs

+D. Metacognitive Knowledge - Knowledge of cognition in general as well as awareness and knowledge of one's own cognition DA.
 Strategic knowledge Knowledge of outlining as a means of capturing the structure of a unit of subject matter in a textbook, knowledge of the use of heuristics DB.
-Knowledge about cognitive tasks, Knowledge of the types of tests particular including appropriate contextual and teachers administer, knowledge of the conditional knowledge cognitive demands of different tasks DC.
+Knowledge about cognitive tasks, including appropriate contextual and conditional knowledge Knowledge of the types of tests particular teachers administer, knowledge of the cognitive demands of different tasks DC.
 Self-knowledge Knowledge that critiquing essays is a personal strength, whereas writing essays is a personal weakness; awareness of one's own knowledge level